nipoppy/nipoppy/nipoppy_cli/docs/source/quickstart.md

 ![Nipoppy protocol](_static/img/nipoppy_protocol.jpg)
 ```

-Once the Nipoppy dataset is created, the next steps are typically to [move and organize raw imaging data (typically DICOMs) into a regular structure](user_guide/organization.md), then [convert the data to BIDS](user_guide/bids_conversion.md).
+Once the Nipoppy dataset is created, the next steps are typically to [populate it with raw data](user_guide/populating.md), [move and organize raw imaging data (typically DICOMs) into a regular structure](user_guide/organization_imaging.md), then [convert the data to BIDS](user_guide/bids_conversion.md).
 However, depending on the type of raw data you have, your workflow might be a little different.
 See [here](user_guide/index.md) for all the available documentation in the User guide.

 % TODO mention that all other commands create log files in scratch/logs (?)